Kids' Food Basket Emergency Response

 As is in alignment with our mission, we have prioritized distribution of food to schools first.

 On days when we have excess meals: we will work with organizations that are connected to vulnerable communities and have the staffing to distribute food directly to them.
 Our staff and volunteers are able make, pack, and distribute the meals in bulk to locations that have the capacity to distribute directly to those in need.This is a very fluid situation and that we are working to get as much food out into the community as possible each day.
 Our partner organizations will be distributing Kids’ Food Basket food to individuals and families identified as high need.
 As health and safety are our top priorities, we cannot publicize our distribution sites which could cause greater risk in congregating groups of larger than 100 people in outdoor spaces.
 If you are in need of resources, dial “211” for the most up to date information.

-Our West Michigan team is monitoring the situation hour by hour and day to day.
+Our West Michigan team is monitoring the situation hour by hour and day by day.

 A Statement From Our President and Founding CEO